hollowdoor/horologe/README.md

 `options.highres` is an experimental option.
 Setting it will make the timer use `performance.now()` instead of `Date.now()` for timing.

+### options.name

+Set the name property of the timer.

 Properties
 ----